Ipgen: Generate IP Blocks From IP Templates

 • The IP template name (<templatename>) equals the directory name.

-• The directory also contains zero or more files ending in .tpl.
-These files are Mako templates and rendered into a file in the same relative location without the .tpl file extension.
+• The directory also contains some files ending in .tpl.
+These files are Mako templates and are rendered into a file in the same relative location without the .tpl file extension.

 The template description file

 Each IP template comes with a description itself.
-This description is contained in the data/<templatename>.tpldesc.hjson file in the template directory.
-The file is written in Hjson.
+This description is contained in the hjson file data/<templatename>.tpldesc.hjson in the template directory.

 • name (string): Name of the template parameter.